collective/collective.recipe.backup/README.rst

     If you have explicitly set ``blob_timestamps`` to false, buildout will exit with an error.
     For large blobstorages it may take long to restore, so do test it out.
     But that is wise in all cases.
+    Essentially, this feature seems to trade off storage space reduction with restore time.

 ``keep``
     Number of full backups to keep.
 Defaults to ``2``, which means that the